jeffknupp/blog/in_progress/2016-12-15-exploring-docker-and-kubernetes-24-hours-2-clouds-1-python-api-many-insights.md

 * Elasticsearch for advanced search capabilities
 * Redis for various caching needs

-I decided to spend a single day (_all_ of a single day) seeing what it would take to get the application fully [Docker-ized](https://www.docker.com) and deployed to a cluster managed by [kubernetes](http://kubernetes.io/).
+I decided to spend a single week (_all_ of a single week) seeing what it would take to get the application fully [Docker-ized](https://www.docker.com) and deployed to a cluster managed by [kubernetes](http://kubernetes.io/).
 Not only that, I would deploy on two totally different cloud providers: AWS, which we use for 90% of our infrastructure, and Google Cloud Platform (specifically Google Container Engine), with which I have no prior experience.
+To do so would prove that our application is cloud-provider agnostic.
+It would also be a good chance to compare the kubernetes experience on both platforms.

 **tl;dr I learned a metric ton about the current state of orchestration and deployment tools for distributed systems.**